Moving your IT system to a new location can be very stressful

 - Ensure the electrical contractor installs CAT6 cabling to ensure reliable gigabit performance.
 And make sure that the same cabling is used for computer AND phone connections.

-- Consider installing a PoE switch if you're installing an internet based PBX solution.
-PoE (Power over ethernet) does away with those annoying power adapters that handsets all seem to need these days, and that frequently seem to fail.
+- Consider installing a PoE switch if you're installing a modern phone solution.
+PoE (Power over Ethernet) does away with those annoying power adapters that handsets all seem to need these days, and that frequently seem to fail.
 Far better to put a PoE switch in now, and use the cabling to provide the small amount of power the handsets actually need to operate.

 - Check, CHECK, CHECK before move in day.
 We strongly recommend getting NetCare to make an onsite visit on your behalf prior to moving day to ensure that everything is as it should be: